Why Are Some Words Difficult to Translate? 4 Key Reasons Explained

 Conclusion

-Idiomatic expressions, compound words, and words with multiple meanings often lack direct equivalents in other languages, making accurate translation difficult.
+Idiomatic expressions, compound words, and words with multiple meanings often do not have direct equivalents in other languages, which makes precise translation especially difficult.

 Stay Connected